 When you submit a request, the task assigns a unique job ID for the transaction.

 "jobId": "<unique job identifier>",

 "jobStatus": "<job status>"

-After the initial request is submitted, you can use the jobId to periodically check the status of the job and messages as described in Checking job status.
-Once the job has successfully completed, you use the jobId to retrieve the results.
+After the initial request is submitted, you can use jobId to periodically review the status of the job and messages as described in Checking job status.
+Once the job has successfully completed, use jobId to retrieve the results.
 To track the status, you can make a request of the following form:

 https://<raster analysis tools url>/PublishDeepLearningModel/jobs/<jobId>